Skip to main content

 Scientific name Meles meles

-Characteristics Black and white head, wedge-shaped body
+Characteristics Predator with black and white head; wedge-shaped body

 Main Characteristics

-Badger Photo: Edward Hasting-Evans/Shutterstock
+Badger Badger - Photo: Edward Hasting-Evans/Shutterstock

 Anatomy and Appearance